lis262/Variant_Annotation/VEP_Loftee/README.md

 function intolerant score with observed/expected (oe) metric.
 Details are here:https://macarthurlab.org/2018/10/17/gnomad-v2-1/.
 So I downloaded the constraint file from gnomad and extract two columns (gene symbol and oe_lof).
 * Dockerfile_v1: commands to build the docker image that have VEP and plugins including LOFTEE, replace ExACpLI with gnomad.
 Better to use this compaired to Dockerfile.

-If you don't build the container by yourself, you can directly download from docker://shl198/vep_loftee:101.0_gnomad_pLI.
+If you don't want to build the container by yourself, you can directly download from docker://shl198/vep_loftee:101.0_gnomad_pLI.

 Run the vep annotation pipeline in HPC using singularity
 --------------------------------------------------------